Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Gold is a hedge, not a primary wealth builder.
 The standard portfolio advice from financial planners in India is to keep 10%–15% of your total portfolio in gold.
 This allocation:

-• Provides a genuine hedge when equity markets fall (gold and equities are historically inversely correlated during crashes)
+• Provides a genuine hedge when equity markets fall.
+Gold and equities are historically inversely correlated during market crashes, which is the only time the hedge actually matters.

-• Does not drag on overall portfolio returns significantly given gold's historical 10%–12% CAGR in India
+• Does not drag on overall returns significantly given gold's historical 10 to 12% CAGR in India, which is competitive with debt but below long-term equity.

-Going above 20%–25% in gold means your portfolio is effectively a commodity bet rather than a diversified investment plan.
-Gold pays no dividend, generates no earnings, and does not compound on its own.
-Its entire return comes from price appreciation — which is ultimately driven by fear, inflation, and currency dynamics rather than business value creation.
+Above 20 to 25% in gold, the portfolio becomes a commodity concentration rather than a diversified plan.
+Gold generates no dividend, no earnings, no compounding on its own.
+The entire return is price appreciation driven by fear, inflation, and currency dynamics.
+That is fundamentally different from equity, which compounds through business value creation.

-The decision sequence that works: First, build your equity SIP base — that is your long-term wealth engine.
+The decision sequence that works: First, build your equity SIP base, which is the long-term wealth engine.
 Second, add debt (PPF, FD, debt funds) for stability.
 Third, allocate 10%–15% to gold through SGBs and Gold ETF SIP.
 Use Yieldora's Investment Comparison Calculator to model gold alongside equity and debt returns for your specific numbers.

 Frequently Asked Questions